pond/instablue/README.md

 ## Prerequisites
+### Ruby 3.x

+Instablue was developed on Ruby 3.4 on macOS, installed using [RVM](https://rvm.io/) to manage versions, but older and newer Ruby 3 versions should work fine as should other version and package managers on macOS (e.g. [asdf](https://asdf-vm.com)) or other operating systems.

+### Image Magick

+BlueSky has an image size limit of about a megabyte which Instagram images in newer posts will often exceed.
+Image quality must be lowered to reach the size limit if an image is too big, by re-encoding via the MiniMagick gem.
+This relies upon the prior installation of [ImageMagick](https://imagemagick.org).
+On macOS using [HomeBrew](https://brew.sh) you can install this easily with `brew install imagemagick`.
+Otherwise, please consult ImageMagick's installation documentation for help.

+### Gems

+Install required Ruby gems for Instablue by running command `bundle install` from inside the Instablue folder.

+### Instaloader

+You will need to have [Instaloader](https://instaloader.github.io/) installed.
+Very helpfully there is a macOS HomeBrew package for it, so `brew install instaloader` might be all you need.
+Otherwise, as ever, read the Instaloader installation documentation for further help.

-### Dumping your Instagram data
+### Dump your Instagram data

-Before you start, you need to have [Instaloader](https://instaloader.github.io/) installed.
-Build the dump of your Instagram posts using that tool.
+Before running Instablue, build a dump of your Instagram posts using Instaloader.
 The dump will be put into a folder named from your instagram username.
 The command I've been using is:

 ```sh
 instaloader --fast-update <profile-id> --login <profile-id> --password <insta-password>